pc2/sus-compiler/philosophy/latency.md

 ```

 ### Combinatorial loops with latency are still combinatorial loops
 This is in my opinion a big benefit to making the distinction.
 When inserting latency registers, we are saying in effect "If we could perform these computations instantaneously, we would", and thus, a loop containing latency registers would still be a combinatorial loop.
+Sadly, this does break down a little when explicitly building a pipelined loop.
+Also combinatorial dependencies could show up across interfaces as well.
+Perhaps we should rethink this feature.

 ### Latency counting with state
 Of course, state registers are also moved around by latency.
-This means that while it appears like two state modules get updated at the same time, if they are independent they need not.
+This means that while it appears like (and we want the programmer's mental model to say that) two state registers get updated at the same time, they may actually be offset from one another in time.

-However, state registers should not count towards the latency count.
-So specifying `reg reg` should increase the latency count by 2, but specifying `state` does not.
-This makes sense, because this means a feedback loop to a state register has a latency of 0, which it requires to stay within.
-Also, this maintains that by removing all latency registers, the total latency count becomes 0 on all ports.
+However, state registers do not count towards the latency count.
+So specifying `reg` increases the latency count by 1, but specifying `state` does not.
+This makes sense, because state registers are meant to carry data across cycles, whereas latency registers are only meant for meeting timing closure, and don't allow sequential data packets to interact.

-If this rule holds for all possible hardware designs is up for further research.

 ### Maximum Latency Requirements
 It's the intention of the language to hide fixed-size latency as much as possible, making it easy to create pipelined designs.

 Often however, there are limits to how long latency is allowed to be.
-The most common case is a state to itself feedback loop.
+The most common case is a `state` to itself feedback loop.
 If a state register must be updated every cycle, and it depends on itself, the loopback computation path may not include any latency.

 For example, a FIFO with an almost_full threshold of _N_, may have at most a `ready_out -> valid_in` latency of _N_.